 What’s the best way to pay those who deliver home care services?
-The issue, which is well-studied and discussed, remains elusive when it comes to firm answers.
+The issue remains elusive when it comes to firm answers.
 It also remains a point of seemingly endless debate and consternation, which isn’t surprising when so much money, deep implications, and sensitivities collide in one discussion.

-But there is no longer denying what is happening in countries like the United States.
+But there’s no longer denying what’s happening in countries like the United States.
 As healthcare costs spiral into the stratosphere -- driven by a tsunami of baby boomers who are not only living longer but doing so amid escalating rates of chronic diseases -- governments and healthcare organizations must grapple with how to manage the bottom line while providing top-notch care.

-The overall picture is jarring: the U.S. Centers for Medicare and Medicaid Services predicts that health spending will grow 5.5 percent each year until 2026 -- when it will absorb 20 percent of the country’s economy.
-The number: $5.7 trillion.
+The overall picture is jarring: the U.S. Centers for Medicare and Medicaid Services predicts that health spending will grow at an average annual rate of 5.4 percent for 2019-28 and

 Value-Based Purchasing (VBP)